ashfaqnisar/tutorial-json/README.md

 }
 ```

+### example1.json

-Let's add more key/value pairs, making sure to add commas, and not using one after the last pair.
+Let's add more key/value pairs to this JSON object, making sure to add commas, and not using one after the last pair.

 ```json
 {